AMC Hornet: Positioning

 The AMC Hornet emerged as a pivotal vehicle in AMC's strategy, directly replacing the venerable Rambler American.
 The Hornet's styling was foreshadowed by a pair of 1966 show cars, the four-door AMC Cavalier and the two-door Vixen.
 These designs showed that "AMC's stylists had a very good grasp of the direction the industry as a whole would take as 1970 began."
 Introduced in 1969 for the 1970 model year, it became "a car that could hardly have hit the market more squarely."
 The objective of AMC was to target buyers who wanted economy in a car with style, performance, and "fun to drive."
 The Hornet, as well as the Ford Maverick, was considered a response by the domestic automakers to battle with the imports.
 The rising tide of imported cars had captured a significant portion of the U.S. market.

 Development of the new model took AMC three years, a million person-hours, and US$40 million.
 The Hornet was an all-new design.
 An all-new robust front suspension with anti-brake dive was developed for AMC's large-sized "senior" 1970 models, and instead of developing lighter components for the new compact-size platform, the same parts were incorporated into the Hornet, demonstrating an engineering efficiency.

 The chassis and sheet metal were entirely new, with the conventional front-engine rear-drive drivetrain carried over from the previous Rambler American.
-The Hornet's 108 in wheelbase platform (two inches or 5.08 centimeters longer than its predecessor.
+The Hornet's 108 in wheelbase platform was 2 in longer than its predecessor.
 The design incorporated AMC's numerous innovative features and groundbreaking ideas.
 The AMC Hornet was the first U.S.-made automobile to feature guardrail beam doors to protect occupants in the event of a side impact.

 The compact-sized Hornet continued AMC's role as a "niche" marketer specializing in small cars.
 It became one of AMC's best sellers.
 The Hornet was the first car in a line of new models that AMC would introduce over the following three years.

-It set the tone for what designer Dick Teague and chief executive officer Roy D. Chapin Jr. had in mind for the company for the 1970s.
-The platform evolved into the four-wheel-drive Eagle that was produced through 1988.
+The Hornet set the tone for what designer Dick Teague and chief executive officer Roy D. Chapin Jr. had had in mind for the company in the 1970s.
+The platform ultimately evolved into the innovative four-wheel-drive AMC Eagle, produced through 1988.